sttrayno/Network-Automation-Serverless/README.md

 Having such a concept of would allow you to build a series of workflows, potentially using different tools, platforms or languages but have a consistent way of invoking these workflows through calling an API gateway for example.

-In this example we'll be focusing on Python as it's today the most popular language for network automation
+In this example we'll be focusing on Python as it's today by far the most popular language for network automation, however you have many options for runtimes to build your functions on including Go, NodeJS, Java, Ruby and .NET.

 So first off you'll need your code, when building you're code especially if you're passing data to your function in there's a few characterisics of building for Lambda that we need to adapt to but I'll try cover most of it in this guide so that you can adapt this to you're own environment and usecase.

-First you can see here our code is split into functions
+First you can see here our code is split into functions:

 ##### main(events, context)